LyonsZhang/CINEMA-Group/content/authors/XinyuSun/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Undergraduate Students
+  - Grad Students
 ---

 Xinyu Sun is a Biomedical &amp; Health Informatics PhD student in CWRU.

 He received his MS in Bioinformatics from Boston University and worked as a data analyst in Dr. Lindsay Farrer’s lab, studying genetic risk factors for Alzheimer’s Disease.
-During the two-year working experience, he learnt how to analyze WES, WGS, transcriptomic, single cell RNA data in large scale.
+During the two -year working experience, he learnt how to analyze WES, WGS, transcriptomic, single cell RNA data in large scale.

  He also yielded a few publications, supervised by Dr. Jaeyoon Chung.
 During Spring 2023, He worked as a rotation student with Dr. Zhang, who learnt and analyzed 16s microbiome dataset of CF children from University Hospital.